michaelshiloh/ArduinoRoboticsSummer2017/README.md

 * Lecture
 	* Motors, specifically brushed DC motors (also called DC motors)

-* How to Solder

-* Demo
+* Soldering Demonstration
   * Solder wires to motors
     * Use _stranded_ wires at least 12", any colors except red or black
     * Hot glue strain relief
     * Test with a 9V battery
     * Attach a short piece of solid core wire
     * Insulate with heat shrink tubing
     * Test again

 * Homework due Friday May 26

   * Read the soldering tutorial [here](https://github.com/michaelshiloh/resourcesForClasses#soldering)
   * Solder wires to motors to both of your motors, as demonstrated in class
   * Read all the motor tutorials [here](https://github.com/michaelshiloh/resourcesForClasses#motors)

 ### Friday May 26